DerErsteSeelord/mcp-server-gemini/IMPLEMENTATION_SUMMARY.md

 - ✅ Created new test files for model selection functionality:
   - handlers.model.test.ts - Tests model selection in handlers
   - server.model.test.ts - Tests environment variable handling and server configuration

-## Issues to Resolve

-1. **ESM Import Path Issues**:
-   - The project uses ESM modules with Node16 moduleResolution, requiring explicit file extensions
-   - Would need to update all import paths with .js extensions or modify tsconfig.json

-2. **WebSocket Type Issues**:
-   - Fixed WebSocket.Server to WebSocketServer in server.ts
+- ✅ Fixed ESM compatibility issues in test files

-3. **Test Configuration**:
+- ✅ Implemented dynamic port allocation to prevent test port conflicts

+### 4. Build and Deployment
+- ✅ Fixed ESM import path issues by adding .js extensions to all relative imports
+- ✅ Successfully built the TypeScript project with `npm run build`
+- ✅ Committed and pushed changes to the repository
+- ✅ Package is ready for optional npm publishing

+## Implementation Details

+### ESM Module Configuration
+We resolved import path issues by adding `.js` extensions to all relative imports in the source files, which is required for ESM modules with `Node16` moduleResolution.
+This ensures proper TypeScript compilation and JavaScript module loading at runtime.

+### Testing Improvements
-   - Jest configuration needs updating to work properly with ESM modules
+- Updated Jest configuration in `jest.config.mjs` to work properly with ESM modules
-   - There is an issue with port conflicts in the server tests

-## Next Steps

-1. **Fix Build Issues**:
-   - Update import paths in all files to work with ESM modules
-   - Alternatively, modify tsconfig.json to support imports without extensions

-2. **Fix and Run Tests**:
-   - Update test configuration for ESM compatibility
-   - Fix port conflicts in server tests
+- Implemented dynamic port allocation to prevent conflicts when running server tests in parallel
-   - Use unique ports for each test or mock HTTP server

-3. **Package and Deploy**:
-   - Once build issues are fixed, test the package locally
-   - Commit changes and create pull request
-   - Publish to npm or GitHub packages

-## Test the Implementation
+- Fixed WebSocket type issues by properly importing WebSocketServer

+### Usage Instructions

-Test with different model configurations:
+Test with different model configurations in Claude desktop settings:
 ```json
 {
   "mcpServers": {